 For databases such as MySQL and MongoDB which do not have a query index, no data will appear in the Number of Executions and Average Response Time columns.
 However, Elapsed Time can be inferred for MySQL and MongoDB databases using the wait state index.
 Elapsed Time can also be inferred using the wait state index when query statistics for a query run on an SQL Server, Azure, Oracle, PostgreSQL or DB2 database are otherwise not available.
 When query statistics are not available for a query run on an SQL Server, Azure, Oracle, PostgreSQL or DB2 database, the Number of Executions and Average Response Time statistics cannot be reported and are marked with a hyphen (-).
 This means that the database did not provide statistics for this query in the selected time range.

 - Elapsed Time: The total time consumed by all executions of this query.
 Query statistics such as Number of Executions, Average Response Time and Elapsed time are available for databases supporting the query index, such as SQL Server, Azure, Oracle, PostgreSQL and DB2.
-For databases where the query index is not available, the elapsed time is inferred from the wait state index or phases.
+For databases where the query index is not available, the elapsed time is inferred from the wait state index.